-Planning a road trip usually starts with a starting location and a destination, but the real work starts when it comes to figuring out where to stop, what to see, and how to get there.
+While planning a road trip usually begins with a starting location and a destination, the real work starts when it comes to figuring out where to stop, what to see, and how to get there.
 Your favorite GPS application might show you the quickest route from point A to point B, but that isn't necessarily the best route.
-Thankfully, several different websites and apps are out there to help you design your perfect road trip.
+Luckily, several different websites and apps can help you design your perfect road trip.

 Travelmath will appeal to travelers who like to plan all aspects of their trips, and is most effective for finding stopping points on long, multiday road trips.
 Plug in your two departure cities and Travelmath will tell you the biggest cities or most popular destinations to stop in along the way, along with distance and time between each one.
 If you aren't sure if taking a car is the right option for your trip, it will also give you a side-by-side comparison of flights and driving to help you chose the best method.